patgod85/lmd/README.md

-Temp version with updated "express"
+Temporary version with updated "express"